lucia-auth/lucia/documentation/content/guidebook/github-oauth/hono.md

 ---
-title: "Github OAuth"
+title: "Github OAuth in Hono"
 description: "Learn the basic of Lucia and the OAuth integration by implementing Github OAuth"
+menuTitle: "Hono"
 ---

-_Before starting, make sure you've [setup Lucia and your database](/start-here/getting-started)._
+_Before starting, make sure you've [setup Lucia and your database](/start-here/getting-started/hono)._

-This guide will cover how to implement Github OAuth using Lucia with session cookies.
+This guide will cover how to implement Github OAuth using Lucia in Hono with session cookies.
 As a general overview of OAuth, the user is redirected to github.com to be authenticated, and Github redirects the user back to your application with a code that can be validated and used to get the user's identity.

 ## Create an OAuth app